This article explains the correct method of wiring Q.bloxx XL modules in a distributed system setup in an industrial environment.

 Introduction

-The Q.station X controller has four universal asynchronous receiver-transmitter (UART) interfaces for communication over an RS-485 bus with the Q.bloxx XL modules.
-The RS-485 bus can either be connected via a backplane (integrated into the module's socket) or with wires in case the modules need to be installed remotely.
-Regardless of using a backplane or wired RS-485 bus connection, all measurement modules are automatically time-synchronized with a jitter of less than 2 µs.
+The Q.station X controller features four UART interfaces for RS-485 communication with Q.bloxx XL modules.
+The RS-485 bus can connect via a backplane (integrated into the module socket) or by wiring for remote installations.
+In both cases, all modules are automatically time-synchronized with ±0.5 µs jitter..

 RS-485 bus wiring with extension sockets